Community Bereavement Service

 We understand that the death of a baby or child is one of the most heart-breaking experiences that a family can ever go through.

 Even though grieving is a natural response, it can be so painful and overwhelming that day to day living may become very hard to manage.
 Family, friends and others can provide support in many ways, but sometimes additional help is needed – someone to talk to who will listen in a different way.
+Please do call us directly on the numbers below if you think that we may be able to help you.

 Martin House has always offered a bereavement service to families using the hospice, in which a baby or child with a life-limiting condition has died.
 Alongside this existing provision, we are now offering a community bereavement service for families who have not previously accessed Martin House.